maintainers-dev/site/readme.md

 - Two sections may trail the article:
   - Common Questions - Links formatted as questions, leading to other articles.
   - Further Reader - Additional external resources, or internal resources that do not fit into "Common Questions".

+## License

+This project is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by-sa/4.0/) for content and under the MIT license for code.
+See [license.md] for further details.